Health, Well-being and Cultural Heritage: Research, Evidence and Practice

 - Professor Nick Barratt, Honorary Associate Professor of Public History, University of Nottingham

 Nick Barratt is an author, broadcaster and historian best known for his work on BBC’s Who Do You Think You Are.
 He is an honorary associate professor of public history at the University of Nottingham, acting Librarian at the University of London’s Senate House Library, and a teaching fellow at the University of Dundee.
 His most recent publication, The Forgotten Spy, tells the story of his great uncle – Stalin’s first mole in Whitehall – and is working on The Restless Kings, which explores the reigns of Henry II, Richard I and John.
 He is currently developing a research network that explores the potential application of digital memory curation in dementia care.

-- Dr Christina Buse, Research Fellow, Department of Sociology, University of York
+- Dr Christina Buse, Lecturer, Department of Sociology, University of York

 Christina Buse is a Lecturer in Sociology and Social Psychology at the University of York.
 Her research interests include embodiment, ageing, dementia, material culture and design.
 She is currently working on the ESRC funded ‘Buildings in the Making’ project with Sarah Nettleton and colleagues, exploring the practices of architects who are designing care homes and housing for later life, and how knowledge about care and well-being is translated into the built environment.
 Her recent research includes the Dementia and Dress project with Julia Twigg, exploring the significance of clothing within the everyday lives of people with dementia, their families and care-workers.
 She also co-organises the research network ‘Materialities of Care’ with Daryl Martin.